FTK 2020-2021 Start Dates

-We want to cultivate a culture of honor and respect in relationship with one another while giving our children a strong foundation in knowing God and a place to encourage their hearts to love and serve others.
+We want to cultivate a culture of honor and respect in relationship with one another, give our children a strong foundation in knowing God, and provide a place that will encourage their hearts to love and serve others.

 How can FTK help my homeschool?

 FTK strives to come alongside the homeschool family in various ways.
-Our Elementary program offers full Science and History in addition to electives, Choir, P.E. and Art.
-This curriculum can be used as an enrichment program or as a full weekly curriculum by just adding Math and Language Arts.
+Our Elementary program offers a full year of Science and History in addition to some exciting electives: Choir, P.E., Art, and Spanish.
+This curriculum can be used as an enrichment program or as a full weekly curriculum by just adding Math and Language Arts at home.

 Our Secondary program offers a full array of solid core and elective classes, which satisfy Missouri Jr High and High School requirements.
 Classes are offered a la carte, and each student can take up to six classes throughout the day along with time for lunch, clubs and chapel.

-This year, we are excited to offer a new Math Concepts program (Pre-Algebra, Algebra 1 & Geometry, Algebra 2 & Trigonometry)!
+Again this year, we are excited to offer a the Math Concepts program (Pre-Algebra, Algebra 1 & Geometry, Algebra 2 & Trigonometry)!

 Does For the Kingdom have a specific religious affiliation?